 As we’ve had very little snow in Slovakia so far, there will be more drinking than skiing on Silvester this year.
 At least the skies have cleared up in the last couple of days, so we can see the sun again after a long foggy spell.

 Back after a refreshing walk, it’s time now to get things ready for the long night ahead.
-Some Slovak families make their Silvester menu very much the same as traditional Christmas dinner, while others like to give it a new, more casual touch.
+Some Slovak families make their Silvester menu very much the same as the traditional Christmas dinner, while others like to give it a new, more casual touch.
 I belong to the latter group, so a tuna steak with a dollop of onion marmalade and a cranberry sauce on the side has been this year’s choice.

 My family’s favourite dessert on a Silvester night is Banana No-bake Minicakes.
 They’re easy and fun to do, only they have the annoying habit of disappearing at the same speed as they are made.
-I’ll be posting a recipe for them very soon.

 The children have gone out or away with friends, so it’s only the two of us welcoming the strikes of a midnight clock – and the New Year.
 Let’s hope it’s a good one!